vasanthvel7/react-native-google-contacts/AndroidGuide.md

    (gear icon in the upper left) -> Your Apps - SHA certificate fingerprints.

    You can get your `webClientId` from [Google Developer Console](https://console.developers.google.com/apis/credentials).

    Steps To Generate OAUTH2 webClientId

-        1.First Step is Create Credentials By using OAUTH Client ID
+        1.First Step is Create Credentials By using OAUTH Client ID Configuration 2.Select Application Type As Web Application
+        3.And Then Add Your Application name an Redirect URI 4.WebClient Id is Generated for Your Application

+ ### Gradle Configuration

    If you're running your app in debug mode and not using `webClientId` or you're sure it's correct the problem might be signature (SHA-1 or SHA-256) mismatch.
 You need to add the following to `android/app/build.gradle`:

 ```diff